 - Gently press the dough into a ball using a pastry scraper or your hands.
 Divide the dough into two pieces and create round disks.
 Wrap the dough in plastic and refrigerate for at least an hour, or overnight.

-- For the filling: In a small bowl, combine 3/4 cup of sugar, salt, and lemon zest.
+- In a small bowl, combine 3/4 cup of sugar, salt, and lemon zest.
 Massage the zest into the sugar.

 - In a large bowl, toss together the blueberries, cornstarch, and lemon juice.
 Add the sugar/lemon zest mixture and gently stir to coat the blueberries.